 With a free sample coupon, you can offer visitors cheap products for free, just so they get a taste of what your store offers.
 You can also use these coupons alongside purchases, to give customers a nice little gift that generates goodwill between them and your store.

-The goal of flash-sale coupons is to drive as many sales as possible in a short period of time (preferrably one where sales are traditionally slow).
+The goal of flash-sale coupons is to drive as many sales as possible in a short period of time (preferably one where sales are traditionally slow).

 If you offer a lot of coupon discounts on your site, you’ll get the occasional disgruntled customer that forgot to apply the code to their purchase.
 To avoid those situations, you can use Advanced Coupons to enable specific coupons to apply automatically: